MiyamotoNitobe/MiyamotoNitobe/README.md

-- 👋 Hi, I’m @MiyamotoNitobe
+- I’m @MiyamotoNitobe
 - I’m interested in innovative programming languages and blockchain applications.
-- I’m always learning.
-- 📫 Reach me via email at MiyamotoNitobe@proton.me
+- 📫 Reach me at MiyamotoNitobe@proton.me

 <!---
 MiyamotoNitobe/MiyamotoNitobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.